 Risky driving behavior No. 3: Distracted driving

 Distracted driving is another risky behavior.
-But it goes beyond texting and handheld cell phone usage – it can be talking to people in your vehicle, eating and drinking or using your vehicle’s entertainment or navigation system.
+But it goes beyond texting and handheld cell phone usage—it can involve talking to people in your vehicle, eating and drinking, or using your vehicle’s entertainment or navigation system.

-And distracted driving is dangerous, resulting in the deaths of 3,142 people in 2020, according to the NHTSA.
-Texting is the largest culprit – sending or receiving a text takes a driver’s eyes off the road for five seconds, which, at 55 mph, is like driving across a football field with your eyes closed.
+And distracted driving is dangerous, resulting in the deaths of 3,308 people in 2022—and 289,310 people injured—according to the NHTSA.
+Texting is the largest culprit—sending or receiving a text takes a driver’s eyes off the road for five seconds, which, at 55 mph, is like driving across a football field with your eyes closed.

-Most states – 47 states plus the District of Columbia – have laws against texting.
-If you receive a ticket for texting and driving, it’s likely to drive up your auto insurance rates.
+Most states—47 states plus the District of Columbia—have laws against texting while driving.
+If you receive a ticket for texting and driving, it’s likely to raise your auto insurance rates.

 Read about the penalties for talking and texting on a cell phone while driving